Support City & Regional Planning

 The City & Regional Planning Advisory Council (CiRPAC) consists of alumni and professional planners committed to assisting Cal Poly CRP in achieving its vision and goals.
 The CiRPAC's purpose is threefold:

-Geoff is Principal + President of M-Group, a 35-person city planning firm in Mountain View, California.
 Geoff has over 25 years of professional public and private experience working with a variety of architectural, planning, development firms and public agencies.
-This included 10 years of public sector experience with Bay Area planning and redevelopment agencies prior to the formation of M-Group.
-His work includes downtown revitalization, major commercial, mixed-use, transit oriented projects and updates of General Plans, Housing Elements and Zoning Codes.
+Prior to the formation of M-Group in 2006, this included 10 years of public sector experience with Bay Area planning and redevelopment agencies.
+Through M-Group, Geoff has engaged with over two-thirds of the jurisdictions in the Bay Area.
+His work includes downtown revitalization, major commercial, mixed-use, transit oriented projects, as well as updates of General Plans, Specific Plan and Housing Elements and Zoning Codes.

 Geoff is a results-oriented planning professional with a strong design background in architecture, urban design and landscape architecture.
 He is highly motivated to work to improve our natural and man-made places with an ability to combine innovative ideas with pragmatic solutions, and work with a wide variety of stakeholders on achieving community goals.
 Geoff has a passion for improving cities through urban planning.